 Since I last wrote a post, I’ve presented three times about international links!

-Lisa took us on a whistle-stop tour of the many different projects she has been involved in over the past twelve years or so.
+In November I was pleased to speak, along with Vicky Gough of the British Council, to the ALL Portsmouth Primary Hub about Making international links to motivate our young linguists and celebrate their achievements.
+My contribution was summarised as: Lisa took us on a whistle-stop tour of the many different projects she has been involved in over the past twelve years or so.
 What shone through was the positive impact these experiences have had on all involved – pupils, teaching and school staff and parents.
 Senior management have increasingly recognised the value of these projects and prioritised them within school planning.
 Comments from pupils and colleagues, and more formal statements from school leaders, provide testimony to their success.

 In December I was invited to deliver a keynote at TMMFLIcons entitled International links and developing young linguists.
 I knew that 15 minutes was tight to say all that I wanted so I summarised the benefits/outcomes on the 3rd slide!